xataio/client-ts/packages/client/Usage.md

 - `hasNextPage`: Function that returns a boolean indicating if there is a next page.
 - `nextPage`: Async function that can be used to get the next page.
 - `previousPage`: Async function that can be used to get the previous page.
-- `firstPage`: Async function that can be used to get the first page.
+- `startPage`: Async function that can be used to get the start page.
-- `lastPage`: Async function that can be used to get the last page.
+- `endPage`: Async function that can be used to get the end page.
 - `meta`: Information about the current page and its cursor.

 ```ts